- Standard automatic emergency braking

 The 2018 Nissan Sentra is a compact car that does what it says on the package: it’s roomy, quiet, and relatively affordable.

 It’s the kind of car that millions of people use every day.
-Our rating of 5.7 is a reflection of its average abilities and above-average safety systems, which is new for 2018.
+Our rating of 5.5 is a reflection of its average abilities and above-average safety systems, which are new for 2018.
 (Read more about how we rate cars.)

 Those safety improvements include standard automatic emergency braking on all models equipped with a continuously variable automatic transmission (CVT).
 The Sentra is offered in S, SV, SR, SL, SR Turbo, and Nismo trim levels.